Acquah-Kingsley-Segu/Frontend-Mentor-NFT-Preview/README.md

 [Resource](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align#vertical_alignment_in_a_line_box)

 ###
-...Makng it responsive at all screen levels
+Makng it responsive at all screen levels
 ### Useful resources

 - [For HTML Sematics](https://hackernoon.com/how-to-write-semantic-html-dkq3ulo) - This helped me realize the importance of semantics in html.